mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 Perhaps see the above glitch examples.
 Not fully understanding every line of code can create a fun, unpredictable environment.
 We can infer from these examples that wrong behaviour may be easier to investigate and to correct than no-behaviour errors.

 ### Notes on supporting evidence from Data

+## Community Aspects of the Learning DESIGN

+When reviewing video data.
+There are lots of interactions, peer and pair, that are influenced by the community focus of the learning design.

+A bullet point summary follows

+- helpers circulating (2019-03-18-te for example )-  playtesting as a community activity and feedback.
+- getting help from all sources possible

+### Circulation of peers and helpers & playtesting

+This often facilitates talk aloud of design decisions and justifications.

+### Sources of help

+See Mi as example - develop here or somewhere else?

 #### Division of Labour - code patching and experimentation